 How do I start using Sourcegraph?

-- Install Sourcegraph inside your organization on your internal code, if nobody else has yet
+- Deploy and Configure Sourcegraph inside your organization on your internal code, if nobody else has yet

 - Install and configure the web browser code host integrations (recommended)